adobe/aepsdk-campaign-ios/Documentation/USAGE.md

 Sets the Campaign linkage fields (CRM IDs) in the mobile SDK to be used for downloading personalized messages from Campaign.

-The set linkage fields are stored as base64 encoded JSON string in memory and they are sent in a custom HTTP header 'X-InApp-Auth'
+The set linkage fields are stored as a base64 encoded JSON string in memory and they are sent in a custom HTTP header 'X-InApp-Auth'

 ##### Swift